Amsterdam-Noord: Recent years

 In December 1981, Amsterdam-Noord and Osdorp became the first two districts of the municipality of Amsterdam to have their own elected district council and executive board.
 In April 2012, the EYE Film Institute Netherlands was officially transferred from the Vondelparkpaviljoen, Vondelpark to Overhoeks, Amsterdam-Noord following an inauguration by Queen Beatrix.
 This made the borough more culturally attractive, since the museum's new location is only two minutes away from the Centrum borough by ferry.

 Geography

 Neighbourhoods

 Amsterdam-Noord comprises the following neighbourhoods: Banne Buiksloot, Buiksloot, Buikslotermeer, Floradorp, Kadoelen, Molenwijk, Nieuwendam, Nieuwendammerdijk en Buiksloterdijk, Oostzanerwerf, Overhoeks, Tuindorp Nieuwendam and Tuindorp Oostzaan.

 The special district of Landelijk Noord, which was established to ensure that the residents of the rural eastern part of Amsterdam-Noord received the same quality of service as those in the rest of the city, also comprises the Durgerdam, Holysloot, 't Nopeind, Ransdorp, Schellingwoude and Zunderdorp neighbourhoods.
 They are all former villages that are now part of the Amsterdam metropolitan area or villages that decided to merge with Amsterdam at the beginning of the 20th century to have more financial resources, but are still geographically separated from the city.

 There are thus eighteen neighbourhoods in Amsterdam-Noord.
 Former neighbourhoods that merged into the current ones include Buiksloterham, IJplein en Vogelbuurt, Nieuwendammerham, Tuindorp Buiksloot, Van der Pekbuurt, Volewijck, Waterland and Waterlandpleinbuurt.

-In this beautiful neighborhood, the old windmill Krijtmolen d'Admiraal towers over the calm Nord Hollandsche canal.
-The windmill was built in 1792, and is open daily to visitors who are up for a tour of the mill.
-The neighborhood's favourite Noorderpark is located just 1 km or 2 minutes away by bike.
-Also in the vicinity is the Vickers Wellington World War II memorial, located in the middle of a field in Landsmeer.